 In the beginning of the training year, the site training director will notify the intern's graduate school that the intern has successfully begun the internship program.
 In creating a schedule for the intern, the site training director works closely with the intern and departmental staff.
 Schedule requirements vary between departments and may include some evening and/or weekend work hours.
-For example, AMRS may require weekend work hours, but in no case shall the intern be scheduled to work more than 40 hours a week.
+For example, the Addiction Medicine & Recovery Services (AMRS) track in some programs may require weekend work hours, but in no case shall the intern be scheduled to work more than 40 hours a week.
 Interns are expected to be present and available during all scheduled hours.